Introduction#

 The second interface is optional, and is an early interface used to identify the type of the message currently being received, and which message fields have received all their data.

-To include this interface, declare the EARLY
+To include this interface, declare the EARLY macro.

 Standard outbound decoder interface, contains fully decoded messages.